 Prior to joining Constantine Cannon, Azmina spent four years as an associate in the New York office of Withers Bergman LLP, where her primary focus was art litigation.
 She also spent two years as an associate in the New York Office of Schulte Roth & Zabel LLP, where she advocated on behalf of corporate and hedge fund clients on matters relating to securities fraud and contractual disputes.

 Azmina received her J.D. from the University of California, Berkeley School of Law (Boalt Hall), and her B.A., summa cum laude, from Queens College, City University of New York.

-Acting for high end art collectors and international art galleries in the acquisitions and sale of art – in 2015, the total value transacted was in excess of £150 million.
+Acting for high end art collectors and international art galleries in the acquisitions and sale of art – in 2015 and 2016 the total value transacted was in excess of £200 million.